Journal of the American College of Cardiology (JACC) June 30, 2020

 Multicenter, Czech Republic

-Outcome Composite of cardioembolic events (stroke, TIA, systemic embolism), cardiovascular death, clinically relevant bleeding, or significant procedure/device-related complications.
+Outcome Composite of stroke, transient ischemic attack, systemic embolism, cardiovascular death, clinically relevant bleeding (major or nonmajor), or procedure-/device-related complications.

 Study Limitations